rclone/rclone/docs/content/sftp.md

     - "false"
         - Use default Cipher list.
     - "true"
-        - Enables the use of the aes128-cbc cipher.
+        - Enables the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.

 #### --sftp-disable-hashcheck